Deltares/SFINCS/docs/developments.rst

 Releases Changelog
 -----

-Official open source version 2024.01: v2.1.1 DeuxAlpes release
+Official open source version 2024.01: v2.1.1 Dollerup release
 ^^^^^

-The first official 2024 release of SFINCS, the v2.1.1 DeuxAlpes release, 'Conquering mountains in compound flood modelling two at a time', is now available!
+The first official 2024 release of SFINCS, the v2.1.1 Dollerup release, 'Conquering mountains in compound flood modelling two at a time', is now available!

-This contains open access to the source code from Github: https://github.com/Deltares/SFINCS/releases/tag/v2.1.1_DeuxAlpes_release.
+This contains open access to the source code from Github: https://github.com/Deltares/SFINCS/releases/tag/v2.1.1_Dollerup_release.

 As pre-compiled Windows executable: